Hope For The "Undermothered" Child

 Dr. Chris Stroble / Published November 28, 2024

 Is your mom the first person you call in an emergency?
 Is she your cheerleader?
 The person who always has your back and tells you that you can do it?
 Is she the person you can go to when the world is beating you down and you need comfort and support?
-If not, you may be an "undermothered" child.
+If not, you may be an "undermothered" child or an "undermothered" adult.

-In The Emotionally Absent Mother, Jasmin identifies 10 messages a child needs to receive from a mother and 10 roles a child needs a mother to play.
-She explains how the “undermothered” child didn't get many of these messages or have a mother to play many of these roles, but there is hope for the "undermothered" child.
+In The Emotionally Absent Mother, Jasmin explains what a child needs from a mother.
+She identifies 10 messages a child needs to receive from a mother and 10 roles a child needs a mother to play.

 10 Messages a Child Needs from a Mother.